A uniform-in-time nonlocal approximation of the standard Fokker-Planck equation: Asymptotic behavior

-\end{proof} The last ingredient we need to prove Theorem \ref{posit} is the following lemma on the partial sums of the densities of Poisson-distributed random variables. \begin{lemma} There exists an explicit constant $C_L$ such that and $\lim_{m\to\infty}s_m=\frac{1}{2}.$ \end{lemma} \begin{proof} Let $X_m$ be a Poisson random variable of parameter $m$.
-For a fixed $m$, using a known result on bounds for the tail probabilities of a Poisson random variable, we have that
+\end{proof} The last ingredient we need to prove Theorem \ref{posit} is the following lemma on the partial sums of the densities of Poisson-distributed random variables. \begin{lemma} There exists an explicit constant $C_L$ such that and $\lim_{m\to\infty}s_m=\frac{1}{2}.$ \end{lemma} \begin{proof} Let $X_m$ be a Poisson random variable of parameter $m$, so that